Questions about our classes, programs, or swimming in general? Below you’ll find the answers you’re looking for.

 When should my child stop taking swimming lessons?

-This really depends on you and your child’s goals.
+This really depends on you and your child's goals.
 SwimWest is geared to take children from 6 months all the way up to recreational swim team.
-We love to see our swimmers move on and compete in swimming on the team level.
+We love to see our swimmers move on and compete in our achievement swims and stroke clinics.
+Many of our swimmers compete in local, outdoor pool swim teams and high school teams.
+We build a love of the water in our students.

-Based on our experience, 30 minutes is the right amount of time to keep your child interested, focused, and happy in the pool.
-Our more advanced classes last for a longer period of time.
+For classes that focus on water acclimation, introduction to skills, safety and strokes, 30 minutes is the right amount of time to keep your child interested, focused, and happy in the pool.
+Our stroke refinement levels of Manatee, Whale and Dolphin meet for 45 minutes.
+Our Shark level meets for 60 minutes.

 What can I do to make my child comfortable in the water?